-How to connect your IP cameras and NVR or DVR to the cloud
+How to connect your IP security cameras and NVR or DVR to the cloud

-Connecting to the Videloft cloud will open up lots of new features, such as video analytics, live camera health monitoring, timelapse, and more.
-Easily transforming old legacy systems into intelligent and proactive security systems.
+Connecting to the Videoloft cloud will open up lots of new features, such as video analytics, live camera health monitoring, timelapse, and more.
+Easily transforming old legacy systems into intelligent and proactive cloud video management systems.